-It is an error if a constant declaration declares a constant that is of a file type, an access type, or a composite type that has a subelement that is a file type or an access type.
+145 It is an error if a constant declaration declares a constant that is of a file type, an access type, a protected type, or a composite type that has a subelement that is a file type, an access type, or a protected type.

-NOTE-The subelements of a composite, declared constant are not declared constants.
+NOTE-The subelements of a composite declared constant are not declared constants.

-constant TOLER : DISTANCE := 1.5 nm; constant PI : REAL := 3.141592 ; constant CYCLE_TIME : TIME := 100 ns; constant Propagation_Delay : DELAY_LENGTH; -- A deferred constant.
+constant TOLER : DISTANCE := 1.5 nm; constant PI : REAL := 3.141592 ; constant CYCLE_TIME : TIME := 100 ns; constant Propagation_Delay : DELAY_LENGTH;

+-- A deferred constant.